Sebastianhju/Runeterra-5e/Rules/Spells.md

 As a bonus action on your turn you can move the gate 30ft.

-**At Higeher Levels.** When cast with a spell slot of lvl 3 or higher the speed of the creature and the damage is increased by 5ft and 1d6 respectively.
+**At Higher Levels.** When cast with a spell slot of lvl 3 or higher the speed of the creature and the damage is increased by 5ft and 1d6 respectively.

 ---